tikv/rfcs/text/2018-12-19-unified-log-format.md

 Some fields are just likely to contain invalid UTF-8 characters, for example, the region start key and region end key.
 In such scenario, the application is recommended to do customized encoding before passing the field to the logging framework.
-For example, there is already an RFC that required keys to be encoded in hex format when outputting to logs.
+For example, there is already [Unified Key Format RFC] that requires keys to be encoded in hex format when outputting to logs.

 #### Framework Users: Unknown User-Input Fields